 In December 2017, writers Robert Macfarlane and Julia Bird tweeted the suggestion of a seasonal read-along, to be synchronised with the story’s timeline - starting on midwinter's eve and ending on Twelfth Night.
 After receiving thousands of responses, a Twitter reading group was born: #TheDarkisReading

 I thought it would be fun to start #TheArtisRising - a drawing group to accompany the read-along.
+(Some of the images I created for the project can be seen below.)
 I tweeted the idea, along with a few basic guidelines, not feeling at all sure that anything would come of it.
 The response was amazing.
 Creative readers of all ages and abilities contributed hundreds of drawings, paintings and photographs, inspired by the book (see the bottom of this page).

 #TheArtisRising - A Twitter Drawing Group

 To show the scope of the Twitter response to #TheArtisRising, here are some thumbnails of the hundreds of contributions.
 Link through to the Twitter hashtag to see them in all their glory and meet the wonderful people involved. #TheDarkisReading and #TheArtisRising brought together an online community brimming with a generosity, intelligence and creativity that social media so often sadly lacks.